chris-horner/SocketWeather/README.md

 ### What the API are you hitting?

 I stumbled upon https://api.weather.bom.gov.au/v1.
-All requests and responses have been moddeled after poking and prodding that endpoint.
+All requests and responses have been modelled after poking and prodding that endpoint.

 ### Where are the Fragments?